shycheng/SJDB/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-SJDB is a R package of run RNA-seq DEGs analysis for Schistosoma japonicum
+SJDB is a R package used to perform  RNA-seq DEGs analysis in Schistosoma japonicum

 ## Installation